§ 80:1 Legislation

 - The time limit for enforcement of the foreign judgment has expired according to the law of the country where the foreign judgment was made or according to Vietnamese law; or

-- The recognition and enforcement of the foreign judgment in Vietnam is contrary to fundamental principles of Vietnamese law.14
+- The recognition and enforcement of the foreign judgment in Vietnam is contrary to fundamental principles of Vietnamese law.15

-The court's decision is final and binding, unless it is appealed to the People's Supreme Court.
-The appeal can be made by either party or by the People's Prosecutor.15 The appeal must be made within 15 days from the date of the court's decision, or 30 days if the appeal is made by the People's Supreme Prosecutor.16 If the parties were not present at the hearing, the 15-day period starts to run from the date on which they received a copy of the court's decision.17
+The court's decision is final and binding, unless it is appealed to the People's Senior Court.
+The appeal can be made by either party or by the People's Prosecutor.16 The appeal must be made by the party within 15 days from the date of the court's decision.
+If the appeal is made by the prosecutor, the time limit is 7 or 10 days which applied alternately to the People's Prosecutor or to the People's Senior Prosecutor from the date they receive the decision.17 If the parties were not present at the hearing, the 15-day period starts to run from the date on which they received a copy of the court's decision.18

-The appeals court has the right to uphold or to revise partly or wholly the decision of the rst instance.21 The decision of the People's Supreme Court on the appeal is final and binding.22
+The appeal court has the right to uphold or to revise partly or wholly the decision of the first instance.22 The decision of the People's Senior Court on the appeal is final and binding.23

 § 80:5 Enforcement of a foreign judgment